Vocabulary for SAT Test

 How it Helps in SAT

 This section is scored on a scale of 200-800 and forms a third of the test.
 If you are good at vocabulary, you can save a lot of time in reading and understanding passages.
 Generally, students fail to understand a few words which in turn results in failure in grasping the actual gist of the passage and eventually they are not able to answer the questions correctly.
-If you have prepared vocabulary for SAT test, you will able to comprehend things much faster and much more effectively.
+If you have prepared vocabulary for SAT, you will able to comprehend things much faster and much more effectively.
 If you read about sentence completion on the College Board site (www.collegeboard.org), it will tell you that sentence completion tests your vocabulary and knowledge of sentence structure.
-This should clearly tell you the importance of vocabulary for SAT test.
+This should clearly tell you the importance of prominent words in SAT.

 SAT Subject Tests